Simply take a bunch of fun-size candy bars and make them a whole lot more fun by mounding them in a pie crust brushed with cannabutter.

-This “Hallo-weed” candy pie is the perfect treat for grown-ups who want a treat with a little trick up its sleeve.
+“Hallo-weed” pie is the perfect year-round treat for grown-ups who want a little trick with their treat.
 It’s also the perfect recipe to use up any leftover candy you might find yourself hoarding after the big day.

 It’s a dangerously delicious concept: simply take a bunch of fun-size candy bars and make them a whole lot more fun by mounding them in a pie crust brushed with cannabutter.
 All you have to do is bake until melty and gooey to your liking, let cool briefly, and enjoy.
-Trick or treating may be for kids, but this pie will help ensure that you’re high on life this Halloween.
+Trick or treating may be for kids, but this pie will make you proud to be an adult.

 Makes 8 servings